chiba-ai-med/SBMFCV/README.md

 - `--config`: Snakemake option to set [the configuration](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) (mandatory)
 - `input`: Input file (e.g., testdata.tsv, mandatory)
 - `outdir`: Output directory (e.g., output, mandatory)
-- `rank_min`: Lower limit of rank parameter to search (e.g., 2, which is used for the rank parameter J of dNMF, mandatory)
+- `rank_min`: Lower limit of rank parameter to search (Default value is 2, which is used for the rank parameter J of dNMF, optional)
-- `rank_max`: Upper limit of rank parameter to search (e.g., 10, which is used for the rank parameter J of dNMF, mandatory)
+- `rank_max`: Upper limit of rank parameter to search (Default value is 10, which is used for the rank parameter J of dNMF, optional)
-- `lambda_min`: Lower limit of lambda parameter to search (e.g., -10, which means 10^-10 is used for the binary regularization parameter Bin_U of dNMF, mandatory)
+- `lambda_min`: Lower limit of lambda parameter to search (Default value is 1, which means 10^1 is used for the binary regularization parameter Bin_U of dNMF, optional)
-- `lambda_max`: Upper limit of lambda parameter to search (e.g., -10, which means 10^10 is used for the binary regularization parameter Bin_U of dNMF, mandatory)
+- `lambda_max`: Upper limit of lambda parameter to search (Default value is 10, which means 10^10 is used for the binary regularization parameter Bin_U of dNMF, optional)
-- `trials`: Number of random trials (e.g., 50, mandatory)
+- `trials`: Number of random trials (Default value is 10, optional)
-- `n_iter_max`: Number of iterations (e.g., 100, mandatory)
+- `n_iter_max`: Number of iterations (Default value is 100, optional)
 - `x_new_list`: X_new file list to predict U_new values (Default value is "", which means no prediction is performed, optional)
-- `input_sparse`: Whether the input data is formatted as Matrix Market <MM> (Default value is FALSE)
+- `input_sparse`: Whether the input data is formatted as Matrix Market <MM> (Default value is FALSE, optional)
-- `output_sparse`: Whether the output datda is formatted as Matrix Market <MM> (Default value is FALSE)
+- `output_sparse`: Whether the output data is formatted as Matrix Market <MM> (Default value is FALSE, optional)
-- `x_new_sparse`: Whether the X_new data is formatted as Matrix Market <MM> (Default value is FALSE)
+- `x_new_sparse`: Whether the X_new data is formatted as Matrix Market <MM> (Default value is FALSE, optional)
-- `u_new_sparse`: Whether the U_new is formatted as Matrix Market <MM> (Default value is FALSE)
+- `u_new_sparse`: Whether the U_new is formatted as Matrix Market <MM> (Default value is FALSE, optional)
-- `bin`: Whether the binarization of U is perfomed (Default value is TRUE, otherwise FALSE, optional)
+- `bin`: Whether the binarization of U is perfomed (Default value is TRUE, optional)
 - `beta`: Parameter for Beta-divergence (Default value is 2, optional)
-- `ratio`: Sampling ratio of cross-validation (0 - 100, e.g., 20, mandatory)
+- `ratio`: Sampling ratio of cross-validation (Default value is 20, optional)
 - `--resources`: Snakemake option to control [resources](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources) (optional)
 - `mem_gb`: Memory usage (GB, e.g. 10, optional)
 - `--use-singularity`: Snakemake option to use Docker containers via [`Singularity`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) (mandatory)